teamniteo/niteoweb.jvzoo/README.rst

 Test it
 =======

-TODO: how to test
 You are now ready to do a test buy!
+Go back to ``Sellers`` and click ``Test Purchases``.
+Select a product, click ``Create Test Purchase Code`` and finish by clicking the link in ``Buy / Link`` column in the table below.
+In order for the purchase link to work, the product needs to be activated in ``Sellers Dashboard`` (select a product and check ``Allow Sales``).

-Go back to ``Sellers`` and click ``Test BUY``.
-Before you finish the transaction, you need to set up your Plone site to receive JVZoo server notifications.
+Before you finish the transaction, you of course need to set up your Plone site to receive JVZoo server notifications.

-Confirm by logging-in to `JVZoo <http://jvzoo.eu>`_ and checking to see if there were any purchases.
-Also check if your receive an email with username and password for accessing your site and try to login with them.
+Confirm by logging-in to `JVZoo <http://jvzoo.eu>`_ and checking to see if there were any purchases (on ``Sellers`` tab).
+Also check if your received an email with username and password for accessing your site and try to login with them.

 Known issues
 ============

-TODO: what issues
-The following known issues exist:

 * If members stop paying for monthly or yearly subscriptions, you have to manually delete them from your Plone site.